-Lisa Sánchez is the first Latina to campaign for and win a seat on the Boise City Council.
-Lisa’s new role as a Boise City Councilwoman is providing her the opportunity to bridge the City of Boise to the diverse community it serves.
+Lisa Sánchez was the first Latina to campaign for and win election to the Boise City Council.
+Lisa’s role as a Boise City Councilwoman provides her the opportunity to bridge the City of Boise to the diverse community it serves.

-Lisa holds a bachelor’s degree in communication from Boise State University, where she was the first Latina elected student body vice-president and president.
-Lisa is a member of the newly founded Latino Chapter of the Boise State University Alumni Association.
+Lisa holds a bachelor’s degree in communication from BSU, where she was the first Latina elected student body vice-president and president.
+She is a member of the Latino Chapter of the Boise State University Alumni Association.

-Lisa lives in Boise with her 15-pound cat Murray, and she enjoys hiking in the Boise Foothills and she loves the arts!
+Lisa lives in Boise with her 15-pound cat Murray.
+She enjoys hiking in the Boise Foothills, and she loves the arts!